 Quirky and amusing travel tales

-An enjoyable collection of short travel essays
+An enjoyable collection of short travel

-observations added every ten days.
+incidents and observations added every ten days.
 Come to

 for a mystery tour of the world.
 Enjoy the journey.

 from the island of Chiloe back to the southern mainland of

 Chile had been tedious.
 We arrived in darkness at a small

 cove.
 The ferryboat lowered its ramp like a huge yawn,